usnistgov/ccu_validation_scoring/README.md

 CCU_scoring -h
 ```

-A manual page can be printed for specfic command using the `-h` flag.
+A manual page can be printed for specific command using the `-h` flag.
 For example,

 ```bash
 CCU_scoring score-nd -h